The Gunny Sack

 Four Christmas Cookies From One Basic Dough

-Kitchen hack for holiday baking: make four Christmas cookies from one basic dough with this recipe.
+Kitchen hack for holiday baking: make four Christmas cookies from one basic dough.
 Prepare the dough ahead of time, freeze and bake later!

 Can you believe that it’s almost November and the holidays will be here before we know it!
 Everyone knows that one of the best things about the holiday season is all of the homemade goodies.
 We love baking and we love sharing, but then we run into time crunches.